Steiner-254/aws-reStart/Week 4/Day3.md

 ## Network firewall
 - A network firewall is a protection mechanism to filter incoming and outgoing traffic in a network.

+## AWS security groups
+- In the AWS Cloud, a security group implements a firewall to protect EC2 instances.